MANAGEMENT DIVISION FACULTY PROFILES

 Dr. Sims' research and teaching programs lie at the intersection of strategy, entrepreneurship, and open innovation.
 Broadly, he is interested in how entrepreneurial companies develop and implement technology strategies in cooperation with external communities.
 His work has been published in journals including Strategic Organization, Industrial and Corporate Change, Industry and Innovation, and MIT Sloan Management Review.

-Before returning to academia, Jonathan was an entrepreneur and independent consultant to both non-profit and for-profit ventures, as well as a program manager for the Office of the CIO at Sony Pictures Entertainment.
+Before returning to academia, Jonathan was an entrepreneur and independent consultant to both non-profit and for-profit ventures, as well as a project manager for the Office of the CIO at Sony Pictures Entertainment.

 - Faculty Director of the UG MCFE Program